Faheem Hussain: Support for democracy in Pakistan

 After the Coup d'état by General Muhammad Zia-ul-Haq, Hussain publicly opposed Zia-ul-Haq's Islamization of Pakistan and supported democracy in his country.
 Hussain left Pakistan in 1989 and joined ICTP at the request of Abdus Salam.

 Return to Pakistan

 Hussain worked as a senior staff scientist at ICTP from 1990 then took his retirement and returned to Pakistan in 2004.
 There, he joined the physics research institute, the National Center for Physics.

-Research in physics

-Hussain, along with Riazuddin, Fayyazuddin, and Hamid Saleem, carried out a research on the string theory and published in the field of mathematical physics.
-Later, he moved to Lahore and was offered a position at the Lahore University of Management Sciences or LUMS's science department.
-He eventually became a chairperson of the Physics Department there.
-At LUMS, Hussain began his research in noncommutative geometry and superstring theory.
-There, he formed a "Mathematical Physics Group" (MPG), the MPG group consists of Pakistan's noted physicists, Asad Naqvi, Tasneem Zehra Hussain, and Amer Iqbal.
-He there began his work and published articles in the field of Extra dimensions, Noncommutative geometry, and the string theory.

 Personal life

 Hussain was married to Jane Steinfels Hussain, an American woman, from 1968 to 1986.
 He later married Sara Monticone Hussain.

 Death

 Hussain was suffering from prostate cancer and died on 29 September 2009.
 He was widely respected by his colleagues, collaborators and students, for both his academic brilliance and principled stance on ideals of democracy and freedom of speech.